Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Elia Kazan’s 1954 On the Waterfront

 Elia Kazan’s 1954 On the Waterfront is a dazzling blend of outgoing expressionism & American realism with a fantastic script, incredible actors—Brando making method acting single-handedly famous—and Bernstein’s only original score.
-Watching it on a theater screen feels like being knocked over by a freight train.
-The copy came w/ the original 1955 German subtitle set, a blazing dumpster fire that was hard to ignore: every single line was either wrong, staggeringly skewed, or sanitized.
+Watching it on a theater screen feels like being knocked over by a freight train. he copy, alas, came with a German subtitle set from 1955, a blazing dumpster fire that was hard to ignore: every single line was either wrong, staggeringly skewed, or sanitized.

 MAY 21, 2024, Metropol Theater